biankaiwen111/DBImport/README.md

 ## Usage(@todo)

-Activate your virtual environment if you have.
+Activate virtual environment if you have one.
 Usually the command is `activate virtural_name`

 ## Development (@todo)

-Suggestion: use your virtual environment as you with such as conda, virtualenv...etc
+Suggestion: use virtual environment such as conda, virtualenv...etc

 do the following: